ddelnano/terraform-provider-mikrotik/docs/resources/ip_address.md

 ## mikrotik_ip_address

-Assignes an IP address to an interface
+Assigns an IP address to an interface

 ### Example Usage